Chris Rothfuss: Early life and education

 Rothfuss was born in Ann Arbor, and moved with his family to Marquette, Michigan, in 1976, and finally settled in Casper, Wyoming, in 1985.
 He attended Natrona County High School, where he graduated in 1990.
 Rothfuss received his PhD in Chemical Engineering and MS in Applied Physics from the University of Washington; and his MS in Chemical Engineering and BA in International Studies from the University of Wyoming where he competed as a member and captain of the Cowboy debate team.

 Following graduation, he took a position as a Science and Technology Diplomacy Fellow with the American Association for the Advancement of Science, and then joined the United States Department of State, where he was the U.S. lead for nanotechnology foreign policy, and delegate to the UN Committee on the Peaceful Uses of Outer Space.
 He worked as a chemical engineer on enhanced oil recovery projects around the world.

 Since his family moved back to Wyoming, he began teaching courses in political science, international studies, and nanotechnology at the University of Wyoming.
-He is also a Visiting Assistant Professor for the Honors College, an Adjunct Professor of International Studies, and the Director of the UW Summer High School Institute.
+He is also a visiting assistant professor for the Honors College, an adjunct professor of international studies, and the director of the UW Summer High School Institute.

 He now lives in Laramie with his wife, Dr. Heather Rothfuss, and their 4 children.

 State Senate

-Dr. Rothfuss has been the Senate Minority Leader of the Wyoming Legislature since 2013.
+Dr. Rothfuss was the Senate Minority Leader of the Wyoming Legislature from 2013 to 2025.
 First elected to the Wyoming State Senate in 2010, he represents Senate District 9 in Laramie, Wyoming.
 The senator also co-chairs the Wyoming Blockchain Select Committee and serves as the ranking member of the Education Committee, the Minerals, Business and Economic Development Committee, the Management Council, and numerous other task forces.

 In 2010, Rothfuss ran to succeed State Senator Mike Massie.
 He defeated Jodi Guerin in the Democratic primary with 61% of the vote, and was elected without opposition in the general election.

 He ran for re-election to the Wyoming State Senate to represent District 9.
 He won in the general election on November 6, 2018 with 96.6% of the vote.
-His current term ends on January 2, 2023.

 While serving in the Senate, Rothfuss joined with Republican State Senator Hank Coe to sponsor legislation that would require "every Wyoming high school student to attend school through the 12th grade or until their 18th birthday, unless a parent agreed otherwise", which was prompted by the revelation that, although Wyoming spends nearly $16,000 per student, it has a low graduation rate.
 Additionally, Rothfuss suggested amending the Hathaway scholarship restrictions to "allow University of Wyoming summer school students to use the fund to pay for 3 credit hour classes."
 For the 2013–2014 legislative term, Rothfuss was selected by Democrats in the Senate to serve as the Senate Minority Leader.